 Note: Courses are subject to change based on scheduling at the host institution.
 Content courses are pending availability and final student enrollment numbers.
 In the event that a course does not meet the minimum enrollment requirement, only one content course will be available.
 In this instance, all students would enroll in three language courses and the one available content course.

 Circumstances, such as an unexpected event abroad or a curriculum change at a host institution, may require DePaul University to make changes to the program.
 DePaul University reserves the right to cancel or alter programs and courses without notice.

 All students participating in study abroad will be charged both tuition and a program fee.
 Tuition is billed at the regular DePaul tuition rate based on the number of credits enrolled.
 Click here for the program fee for your program.
 Read the details carefully to understand exactly what is included.
 Please also note the withdrawal policy.

 If you are planning to study abroad and do not have a passport, apply for one immediately.
 Some programs require travelers to obtain visas.
 In that case, contact the local consulates or embassies of the countries you will be visiting for up-to-date instructions on how to apply for them.
-As of this publication, students on the Rome program who are US citizens DO need a visa.
-Please note, however, that visa requirements can change.
+As of this publication, students on the Rome program who are US citizens DO NOT need a visa, as the length of the program is less than 90 days.
+Please note, however, students who wish to travel independently in Italy/the Schengen Area before/after the program (and therefore exceed 90 days' stay) DO need to obtain a visa.
+Students are responsible for making these arrangments.
+If you plan to travel before/after, please contact your study abroad advisor as soon as possible for further guidance.
+Please also note, that visa requirements can change.
 The Study Abroad Program will update this website to reflect changes to the visa requirements as they become available.

 Questions about this program?
 Contact your study abroad advisor Kristen Jackson at email@example.com or visit during your advisor’s open advising hours.